GenEpi-GenPhySE/circDetector/AnnotationRules.md

          AND
      The 5' boundary of the intron must be compatible with genomic coordinates of the circRNA: -5/5 nt AND
      The 3' boundary of the intron must be compatible with genomic coordinates of the circRNA: -60/5 nt
+     The circRNA is not retained in [Class Exonic]

  ####   Class SubExo-meg
      The circRNA is retained in [class-3]
          AND
-     The circRNA is not retained in Class Exonic
+     The circRNA is not retained in [Class Exonic]
          AND
      The described gene is not described as 'lnc', 'c', or 'pseudo'